hakanu/pervane/README.md

 * NextCloud with carnet and NC notes
   * Extremely slow.
   * Not so pleasent in mobile.
+* VSCode: I can hear you are saying I do the same thing with any file editor.
+  * Well, you need a platform which supports that editor.
+* Cloud coding editors like [coder-server](https://github.com/cdr/code-server)
+  * Too CPU intensive in the client side due to heavy js logic.

 Please shoot an email if I miss anything.